Rodrigo Arroz

-Rodrigo Antônio Magalhães Alves Pereira, known as Rodrigo Arroz, (born March 21, 1984 in Valença), is a Brazilian central defender.
-He currently plays for Paulista.
+Rodrigo Antônio Magalhães Alves Pereira, known as Rodrigo Arroz, (born 21 March 1984), is a Brazilian footballer who plays as a central defender.

 Career

 Rodrigo Arroz began his youth career in Flamengo.
 In 2005, he had formally signed a contract with the professional club and had played until the end of the 2007–2008 season.

-On 8 January 2011, he has joined Grêmio Prudente.
+On 8 January 2011, he joined Grêmio Prudente.

 In November 2015, Arroz was signed as an injury for Sanchez Watt by Kerala Blasters.